 These CPUs are great if you do not wish to spend on a dedicated graphics card.
 The integrated graphics here would allow you to use the built-in video ports of the motherboard.

-Another difference with Intel processors is that only the “unlocked” processors, with a “K” suffix such as the Intel Core i3-9350K are overclockable.
-In contrast, all of the AMD CPUs, including Ryzen 3, are unlocked and are overclockable.
+Another difference with Intel processors is that only the “unlocked” process” or, with a “K” and ” x,” such as the Intel Core i3-9350K, are overclockable.
+In contrast, all AMD CPUs, including the Ryzen 3, are unlocked and overclockable.

 Comparing Intel Core i3 and AMD Ryzen 3 Processors

-When comparing the processor, you have to look at both the single core as well as the multi core performance.
+When comparing the processor, you must look at both the single-core and multi-core performance.

-This is because for some use cases single-core performance matters more and for others multi-core performance.
+This is because single-core performance matters more for some use cases and, for others, multi-core implementation.

-On the other hand, rendering, transcoding, streaming, simulation and strategy games benefit more from a higher multi-core performance of the CPU.
+On the other hand, rendering, transcoding, streaming, simulation, and strategy games benefit more from a higher multi-core CPU performance.